nikki-experiments/my-react-boilerplate/README.md

 NPM comes installed with Node.js.
 To update npm to the latest version run: `npm install -g npm@latest`

+## Decide Between Manual or Auto Configuration

+Create-React-App:

+You have two choices to set up your project.
+You can create a simple app with a user-friendly full build setup that requires no manual configuration at all.
+To do this, simply install create-react-app.

+    $ npm -g create-react-app

+This will install it globally so you can access from any directory.
+Then simply name your project, navigate to the new project directory, and run the npm start script.
+A new browser window will open and after a few seconds, your react app will be displayed.

+    $ create-react-app my-first-components
+    $ cd my-first-components/
+    $ npm start

+Create-react-app includes a mini web server and also watches the files in your app for changes.
+When a change is made, your app is rebuilt and your browser automatically reloads to display the updated app.

+Manual Project Configuration:

+You may find that your project needs custom configuration of the setup files.
+In that case you'd need to setup the React build tools manually.
+Follow the remaining sections in order to do that.

 ## Install Yarn Globally

 When NPM 4 was the latest, Yarn was a must because it produced a yarn.lock file that NPM didn't.
 There was no need to use messy shrinkwrap files.
 Instead Yarn locked down your dependencies for easy management.
 Now that NPM 5 is in use, the only real benefit of Yarn is that it still builds dependencies faster than NPM and it's 100% deterministic.
 When NPM improves speed I may switch back to it.
 Until then I'll continue using Yarn.